 The following three AI Algorithms are used in the study: Support Vector Regression (SVR), a kernel-based method suitable for capturing nonlinear dependencies.
-A radial basis function (RBF) kernel was used, with optimized parameters (C, ε, and γ).
+A radial basis function (RBF) kernel was used, with optimised parameters (C, ε, and γ).
 Random Forest (RF): An ensemble learning technique that constructs multiple decision trees and averages their outputs to improve prediction stability and reduce overfitting.
-Extreme Gradient Boosting (XGBoost): A high-performance gradient-boosting algorithm that sequentially builds learners to minimize error.
-It offers advantages in handling nonlinearities, regularization, and scalability.
+Extreme Gradient Boosting (XGBoost): A high-performance gradient-boosting algorithm that sequentially builds learners to minimise error.
+It offers advantages in handling nonlinearities, regularisation, and scalability.